 2. Become aware of your own cultural lens: Even if you consider yourself open-minded and accepting of other ways of living, you’ll still have subtle cultural boundaries and opinions that may not be accurate.
 If we perceive someone’s behavior as insensitive, we’re often tempted to treat them in the same manner.
 If this occurs, manage your triggers and try to understand how your own lens is influencing your perception of their behavior.

 3. Share your views in ‘their language’: Once you’ve listened to the other party and examined your own potential biases, you’ll be in a better position to share your honest thoughts.
-This is a potentially difficult conversation and can trigger those involved, so you want to stay mindful and avoid saying things that could offend, or get in the way of fostering understanding.
+This is a potentially difficult conversation (especially with the culturally ignorant) and can trigger those involved, so you want to stay mindful and avoid saying things that could offend, or get in the way of fostering understanding.
 Use respectful but assertive and direct communication that expresses your truth.

 4. Know when to draw the line: If the other individual doesn’t respond favorably, or they demean and insult you and your people, walk away and don’t bother trying to change their mind.
 When I meet people who aren’t willing to see things in a new light, I don’t waste another moment of my precious time on them.
 I can walk away with a clear conscience knowing I’ve shared what’s on my mind, and if they can’t receive that in a positive and constructive way it’s an issue that they need to resolve on their own.